If your print is stuck and cannot print, you can easily clear the print queue in Windows and start printing as usual. Here’s how.

 1. Clear Print Queue from the Settings App

 Every time you try to print something, Windows adds it as a print job.
-By clearing the print job list, you can clear the print queue.
-The new Windows 10 Settings app has proper options to clear print job list.
+By clearing the print job list, you can remove the print queue.
+The new Windows 10 Settings app has suitable options to clear the print job list.

-3. On the right-panel, click on your printer device and click on the “Open Queue” button.
+3. On the right panel, click on your printer device and click the “Open Queue” button.

 5. In the confirmation window, click on the “Yes” button.

-6. Once you cleared the print queue, this is how it should like in the print job window.
+6. Once you clear the print queue, this is how it should be in the print job window.

 That is it.
 By canceling all the print jobs, you’ve successfully cleared the print queue in Windows 10.

 2. Clear Print Queue from the Control Panel

 You can also use the good old control panel to cancel print jobs and clear the print queue.
 This method is the same as the above one.
 The only difference is that you will be using the control panel rather than the settings app.

 1. Search for “Control Panel” in the start menu and open it.

 2. Make sure the “View by” is set to “Large icons,” find “Device and Printers,” and click on it.